happenv-com/filament-passkeys/README.md

 Multi-factor authentication for Filament panels using WebAuthn passkeys, powered by [`laravel/passkeys`](https://github.com/laravel/passkeys-server).

-This package is a fork of [`jeffersongoncalves/filament-multifactor-passkeys`](https://github.com/jeffersongoncalves/filament-multifactor-passkeys), moved from `spatie/laravel-passkeys` to `laravel/passkeys`.

 ## Key features

 - **Passkeys as a second factor.** A native Filament multi-factor provider: after the password step, users confirm with one of their passkeys.
 It sits alongside Filament's app and email code providers, and users choose between the methods they have turned on.